 He makes his point by giving the example of a home costing $308,300.
 With a 10% down payment, if mortgage rates rise to 4%, the monthly loan repayment would only go up by $117.
 As homes are long-term investments, small increases in interest rates would still keep prices attractive for many buyers.

 Woloshin adds that steady increases in mortgage rates will help slow down the appreciation rate of home prices.
-This is positive for the long-term standing of the property market.
+This is positive for the long-term standing of the real estate market.

 However, other parties take a more conservative view of the market.
 Based on the Mortgage Bankers Association’s report, it appears that the inflated mortgage rate has a dampening effect on home buyers’ enthusiasm.